-Students' knowledge and understanding are assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments and studentled seminars; book reviews; applied research projects; dissertations.
+Students' knowledge and understanding are assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments, student-led seminars/ presentations, and book reviews; exegesis; language tests/translation; fieldwork reports; group work; and applied research projects and/or dissertations.

-B. Cognitive (thinking) skills
+B. Cognitive (Thinking) Skills